Sun

 times.
 Here is a picture from the application as seen in the fabulous freeware

 simulator by G. Vermeugen.
-See my
+See my introduction page on tips how

 to use this simulator.